Use this tutorial for how to make citronella candles to make mosquito repellent candles.

 Trim wick to 1/2″ tall.

 To make your own candles use clean, empty vegetable cans, mason jars, tea cups, or old cleaned out candle jars.

-* Tip- To remove old wax from a candle jar, place it in freezer until wax is brittle, it will pop right off the glass.
+* Tip- To remove old wax from a candle jar, place it in the freezer until the wax is brittle, it will pop right off the glass.